Arthurzyang/seichi-junrei-eki-finder-py3/README.md

 # English - SeichiJunrei Eki Finder

-This is a Python script that retrieves landmark information for anime pilgrimage sites based on the Bangumi work ID through the Anitabi APIs.
-It then uses the Overpass APIs to search for the nearest railway (tram/subway) station to each landmark, with a default initial search radius of 1 kilometer and a maximum search radius of 4 kilometers.
+This is a Python script that retrieves landmark information about anime Seichi Junrei travels based on the Bangumi ID through the [Anitabi APIs](https://github.com/anitabi/anitabi.cn-document/blob/main/api.md).
+It uses the [Overpass APIs](https://wiki.openstreetmap.org/wiki/Overpass_API) to search for the nearest tram/subway station for each landmark, with a default initial search radius by 1 km and a maximum search radius by 4km.
 It calculates the distance between the landmark and the station and counts the number of landmarks associated with each station.

-This is a Python script that uses the Bangumi work ID to retrieve pilgrimage landmark information from the Anitabi API, then uses the Overpass API to search for the nearest rail transportation (tram/subway) stations to each landmark within a default initial search radius of 1 km and a maximum search radius of 4 km.
-The script calculates the distance between landmarks and stations and counts the number of landmarks associated with each station.

 ## Features

 1. **Get Landmark Data**
-   - Fetch the pilgrimage landmark details for a work using the Bangumi work ID from the Anitabi API.
+   - Fetch the landmark details from the [Anitabi APIs](https://github.com/anitabi/anitabi.cn-document/blob/main/api.md), using the Bangumi ID.

 2. **Find Nearest Stations**
-   - Use the Overpass API from OpenStreetMap to search for nearby train or subway stations based on the landmark's latitude and longitude.
+   - Use the [Overpass APIs](https://wiki.openstreetmap.org/wiki/Overpass_API)  from OpenStreetMap to get nearby stations based on the landmark's latitude and longitude.
-   - The search radius is expanded gradually (1000m -> 2000m -> 4000m).
+   - The search radius will expanded step by step (1000m -> 2000m -> 4000m). i.e. if not able to find a station, redius *= 2.

 3. **Distance Calculation**
    - Use the Haversine formula to calculate the geographical distance (km) between the landmarks and stations.